jakobharder/anno1800-jakobs-mods/README.md

 ## Credits

+- Taubenangriff, Lordys, Drakkam for sharing some graphic assets
+- Taludas, Ionovia for playtest feedback
+- Kurila for improvements on compact UI, shared products and extra goods
 - m_belonosov, redzmey1, DrD_AVEL for Russian translations
 - MSHS for Korean translations
 - Tonton Yip, Petritant, Water for French translations
 - HeroOfOlympus, Aveneger432 for Polish translations
 - darknesswei for Chinese translation
 - mfuegar for Spanish translations
-- Taubenangriff, Lordys for sharing some graphic assets
-- Taludas, Ionovia for playtest feedback
-- Kurila for improvements on compact UI, shared products and extra goods